The Common Struggle That Comes After Acne — But No One Ever Talks About

-Gloria was 9 years old when she got her first pimple.
+Gloria was nine-years-old when she got her first pimple.
 It popped up right before her inaugural period, immediately exacerbated by the red, blotchy rashes she was particularly prone to in the dry California heat.
 Her acne only worsened from there, with the mild cocktail of whiteheads and blackheads standing in stark contrast to her classmates' crystal-clear complexions.

 "Nobody else was breaking out in fifth grade," she says.
 "There must have been a secret water fountain bestowing beautiful skin that I didn't know about.
 Some guys eventually broke out in high school, but I felt very much alone.
 The only thing people would say to me was that it’ll go away when I get older, but it didn’t."